wooweh/leet_code_problems/README.md

 ### Solution template

-Each problem is documented using the below .md template:
+Each problem is documented using the below .md template as set out in the book by S Skiena; The Algorithm Design Manual:

     # 000. Problem Name
     ## Inputs